giancosta86/moondeploy/README.md

 MoonDeploy requires a **64-bit** system.
 In particular, to correctly start applications from your web browser, it is recommended that you use the **64-bit version of your favorite browser**, which should be free to download from the browser's website.

+Furthermore, on Windows and Linux, MoonDeploy requires the GTK runtime libraries: the quickest way to get them is installing [GIMP](https://www.gimp.org) - but separated installation packages are available.

 ### Installation

 MoonDeploy can be easily installed:

-* on Windows, download *MoonDeploy-windows.exe* from the [download area](https://github.com/giancosta86/moondeploy/releases/latest) and run it
+* **Windows** - Download *MoonDeploy-windows.exe* from the [download area](https://github.com/giancosta86/moondeploy/releases/latest) and run it: it will install MoonDeploy *for every user in the system*.

-* on Linux, download *MoonDeploy-linux.zip* from the [download area](https://github.com/giancosta86/moondeploy/releases/latest), extract it and run the **setup.sh** script
+* **Linux** - Download *MoonDeploy-linux.zip* from the [download area](https://github.com/giancosta86/moondeploy/releases/latest), extract it and run the *setup.sh* script: it will install MoonDeploy *for the current user*

-* Mac OS X is now supported - but the launcher is based on the Bash shell, not on GTK+.
-Furthermore, you should associate the *moondeploy* program with files having *.moondeploy* extension.
+* **Mac OS X** - it is now supported, but the GUI is command-line only: you should download MoonDeploy's zip file from the [download area](https://github.com/giancosta86/moondeploy/releases/latest), extract it and manually associate MoonDeploy with *.moondeploy* files in your file manager.
 If you are an experienced user, you can try to add the GTK+ user interface to your Mac OS version, too: please, consult [the build wiki page](https://github.com/giancosta86/moondeploy/wiki/Building-MoonDeploy).

 ### Usage